tikene/Linkedin/README.md

 - Click on next jobs page
 - Select custom curriculum
 - Add support for more job filters, such as remote work
+- Invisible browser

+**Instructions**:

+The first time you run the program a setup is required.
+You must enter the account credentials and specify the job search filters.
+Once Linkedin loads, it will automatically type the locations you've introduced in the search bar and then wait for a location to be clicked by the user, once you've been redirected you can press enter and the program will save it automatically.

 **Images**: